The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 It’s a pain in the butt, but can be pretty eye opening.
 That’s one reason I put almost everything on credit cards — partially to get the rewards, but partially so I can have a detailed electronic record to review.

-Day 6: Calculate Your Monthly Profit
+Day 6: Calculate Your Personal Profitability

 You’ve got your total income number from Day 4, and your total expense number from Day 5, and if you subtract the expenses from the income you’re left with your net profit.